arath7/24F-Project-Template/database-files/README.md

 - Port: 3200 or alter it if you choose to
 - User: root
 - Password: <choose your own password>
-- Start datagrip with: 'docker compose up db -d'
+- Start datagrip with: `docker compose up db -d`
 - Test the connection
-- Must attach directory to Datagrip before 'docker compose up db -d'
+- Must attach directory to Datagrip before `docker compose up db -d`
 - Run 10_cooper.sql
 - Run 11_cooper-data.sql

+`docker compose down` to shut down the container